alcaseybsu/alcaseybsu/README.md

 - :telescope: I’m studying Software Engineering with a concentration in Cybersecurity and Secure Software Design.
 I graduate in May 2024.

-- :seedling: I'm interested in Quantum Computing and getting my Master's Degree, or beyond.
+- :seedling: I'm interested in Quantum Computing and in getting my Master's Degree, or beyond.

 - :zap: In my free time, I watch and read programming tutorials, play guitar, and hang out with my fuzzy best friend - my dog, Buddy.